thomastreynolds/UDP-Repeater-Collection/README.md

 # UDP Repeater Collection
 Python scripts to receive UDP packets and sends them to multiple destinations.
 These are intended primarily to work with WSJT-X.

+## UDP Repeater Basic
+A very simple Python script to receive UDP packets and "repeat" it to multiple destinations.